mobyinc/Cathode/README.md

-**This gem is under heavy development and is not ready to be used in production systems.**
+# Warning
+This gem is undergoing heavy development and is using [Semantic Versioning](http://semver.org/), which means that *nothing in version 0.1.x is stable*.
+Things are changing rapidly; the API will be stabilized in version 1.0.0.
+In the meantime, any feedback and testing is welcome.

 # Cathode
 [![Gem Version](https://badge.fury.io/rb/cathode.svg)](http://badge.fury.io/rb/cathode)